cloudmobi/CloudmobiSSP/android-sdk.md

 #####[Apply Google Admob advertisement](https://firebase.google.com/docs/admob/android/quick-start)

-* Notes:The parbat-sdk has group the admob ads in banner/interstitial interface.
+* Notes:The cloudssp-sdk has group the admob ads in banner/interstitial interface.

 * Add the firebase-ads in the module's build.gradle for admob ads